 The maximum infeed loss limit permitted for any part of the transmission system is 400 MW (clause 2.5.3.1(b) of the proposed Technical Rules).
 This value is lower than the export limit of 600 MW specified in the existing N-1-1 planning criteria (refer to clause 2.5.2.3(a)(4) of the current Technical Rules and clause 2.5.2(b) of the proposed Technical Rules).
 However, the value of 400 MW is in line with the size of generation contingency which is likely to be able to be accommodated by essential system service available in the WEM.
 Currently AEMO procures spinning reserve services sufficient to cater for the loss of the largest generating unit.
+In setting the requirements, Western Power has also considered the historic levels of spinning reserve required and demand available for fast frequency response.
 Setting the maximum infeed loss at 400 MW is therefore unlikely to impose an unrealistic expectation of the amount of essential system service required.